NigarValikhanova/IT-Brains-Academy/README.md

 Action<T1, T2, ...>: Represents a method that takes parameters of types T1, T2, etc., and does not return a result (i.e., void).

 You can customize the number and types of parameters as needed for your specific use case when defining Func and Action instances.

+<h3> Threads </h3>

+In C#, "threading" typically refers to the process of creating and managing threads within a multi-threaded application.
+Threads are lightweight, independent execution units that allow your program to perform multiple tasks concurrently.
+Threading can be used to improve the responsiveness and performance of your C# applications, particularly in scenarios where you want to perform time-consuming operations without blocking the main (UI) thread.

+Here's a basic overview of how threading works in C#:

+Creating Threads:
+You can create threads in C# using the Thread class, which is part of the System.Threading namespace.
+Here's an example of how to create a new thread:

+Thread Synchronization:
+When multiple threads access shared resources, you may encounter issues like race conditions.
+You can use techniques like locks (lock keyword), mutexes, semaphores, and other synchronization primitives to ensure that threads access shared data safely.

+Thread Pooling:
+C# also provides a thread pool for efficiently managing and reusing threads for short-lived tasks.
+You can use the ThreadPool class to queue tasks for execution on available threads from the pool.

+Async and Await:
+For asynchronous programming, C# provides the async and await keywords, which simplify working with threads and asynchronous operations.
+They are commonly used in scenarios like I/O-bound or network-bound tasks.

+It's important to note that working with threads directly can be complex and error-prone.
+Careful consideration should be given to thread safety, resource management, and avoiding deadlocks when designing multi-threaded applications.
+Additionally, modern C# features like Task Parallel Library (TPL) and async/await provide higher-level abstractions that simplify many multi-threading scenarios.